laidh/Gelya-labs/README.md

-# Gelya-labs
-labs for Gelya
+All labs for Gelya.
+One branch one lab.
+Thx for waching :)